buggyrace/buggy-race-about/docs/faq.md

 An extra tip: if you're having database problems, one thing to try is switching your `DATABASE_URL` to use SQLite — just as a test — and see if you get the same problem.
-This can be handly because SQLite doesn't use any authorisation credentials, which is why that's a good smoke test: you can't get a password or username wrong.
+This can be handy because SQLite doesn't use any authorisation credentials, which is why that's a good smoke test: you can't get a password or username wrong.